kofrasa/mingo/README.md

 ### Importing submodules

 Submodule imports are supported for both ES6 and ES5.
-For ES5 projects using commonJS style `require()` syntax, the [esm](https://www.npmjs.com/package/esm) is used to load the main entry point for compatibility.

 The following two examples are equivalent.

 #### ES6

+This work natively in typescript since it knows how to load commonJS modules as ES6.
+You may optionally install the [esm](https://www.npmjs.com/package/esm) module to use this syntax.

 ```js
 import { $unwind } from 'mingo/operators/pipeline'